-- 1. Compensation: where, if you fail no more than one sixth of the total credits at first or resit attempt, you may be allowed compensation if - Compensation is permitted for the module involved (see the What will I study section of the Programme Specification), and - it can be demonstrated that you have satisfied the Learning Outcomes of the modules in the Programme Stage, and - a minimum overall mark of at least 30% has been achieved in the module to be compensated (40% for Level 7 modules), and - an aggregate mark of at least 40% (50% for Programme Stage 4) has been achieved for the Programme Stage under consideration.
+- 1. Compensation: where, if you fail up to a total of one sixth of the total credits at first or resit attempt, you may be allowed compensation if: - Compensation is permitted for the module involved (see the What will I study section of the Programme Specification), and - it can be demonstrated that you have satisfied the Learning Outcomes of the modules in the Programme Stage, and - a minimum overall mark of at least 30% has been achieved in the module to be compensated, and - an aggregate mark of at least 40% has been achieved for the Programme Stage under consideration.